March 30, 2026 · By Denis N.

 What SMBs experience: Orders entered incorrectly.
 Invoices with wrong amounts.
 Customer complaints caused by miscommunication.
 Work that needs to be redone.

 Evidence: Restaurants: "When an ordering system doesn't integrate with POS, staff manually enter orders, mistakes pile up."
-Over 40% of workers spend at least a quarter of their workweek on manual, repetitive tasks — a significant share of which involves catching and fixing errors.
+Over 40% of workers spend at least a quarter of their workweek on manual, repetitive tasks, much of which involves catching and fixing errors.

 S — Skills